 Jeff Schaal, first author of the research, Duke University

-Radiotherapy "from the inside"
+Radiotherapy “from within”

 The study is published in the journal Nature Biomedical Engineering (I link it here).